-As the one-year anniversary of the first COVID-19 lockdown approaches, certainty about the future remains in short supply.
+As we hit the one-year anniversary of the COVID-19 lockdown, certainty about the future remains in short supply.
 But employers continue working hard to take care of their workers through this pandemic.
-And that means, of course, that HR technology continues to evolve—in many cases at a faster pace than ever.
+And that means, of course, that HR technology continues to evolve–in many cases at a faster pace than ever.

 Enter Spring HR Tech, the first-ever spring conference that will bring together the HR community to see how technology can help them accomplish their goals, whatever they might be in these fast-changing times.
 The second virtual and free HR Tech conference, complete with a state-of-the-art virtual HR tech marketplace featuring hundreds of vendors, will be March 16-19 and you can register here.